 - If you are planning an Enduring Material (such as books, recorded events, or other electronic media), please review the accreditation requirements (DOC).

-- Completed Accreditation Portal Form along with attachments (i.e., budget, needs assessment documentation, plan of the day/agenda, advertising materials, conflict of interest forms)
+- Completed Accreditation Portal Form along with attachments (i.e., budget, needs assessment documentation, plan of the day/agenda, advertising materials)

 - Completed Educational Planning Table for Live Activity and Enduring Material.